PyxelM/alucinara/content/private/crystalline tales/ct2.md

 Minikin, being smart, noticed this, and began to weaponise them against their neighbours, eventually training them and treating them as pets once the aggression was bred out of them by skilled pastoralists.
 Now, they are largely used as cavalry in the military.

-One or two minikin soldiers will sit upon a weasel's back, supported by the 3rd pair of legs, and charge at the enemy, holding spears in their hands or using [alucinara](phenomena/alucinara.md) energy to levitate daggers and sharp objects forward into the enemy, like a spear or arrow.
+One or two minikin soldiers will sit upon a weasel's back, supported by the 3rd pair of legs, and charge at the enemy, holding spears in their hands or using [Alucinara](phenomena/alucinara.md) to levitate daggers and sharp objects forward into the enemy, like a spear or arrow.

 It is an iconic sight to see a soldier or two sitting upon a weasels back, with only a rug-like cloth separating the rider from its steed, with an array of levitating darts above the rider's head floating in an arc, ready to be shot forward in a burst of magic.